RobotsAndPencils/react-robits/TECH.md

 Below are the Node scripts and a summary of what they do:

 - `eject.js`: Provides a series of prompts for the developer to answer that guides the ejection process.
 It then runs each of the below scripts to carry it out.
-After each has been executed, it runs `npm uninstall react-robits -D -S && npm install`, which removes the package from node modules, and reinstalls fresh in order to pick up any changes resulting from the `merge-dependencies.js` script
+After each has been executed, it runs `npm uninstall @robotsandpencils/react-robits -D -S && npm install`, which removes the package from node modules, and reinstalls fresh in order to pick up any changes resulting from the `merge-dependencies.js` script
 - `merge-dependencies.js`: Merge the package.json files of the project and the `react-robits` library, so that all Robit dependencies are migrated to the project for the next `npm install`.
 We defer to the project here wherever possible, and any package version conflicts have to be manually resolved, so we don’t accidentally break something the project relies on.
 - `pluck-components.js`: Copy all the Robit files (components, utilities, styles, constants, etc.) out from the library and into a project directory defined by the developer
 - `update-references.js`: Update references in all project level Javascript files that point to the `react-robits` package, and redirect them to the new location of that file.
-So change `import { Button } from ‘react-robits'` to `import Button from ‘…[relative path to project file location]…'`
+So change `import { Button } from ‘@robotsandpencils/react-robits'` to `import Button from ‘…[relative path to project file location]…'`
   - It will optionally prune (based on the answer to the initial prompt) the copied over components to only what the project references in above step.
 So if the project doesn’t use the Avatar component, delete it.
 While you might not directly reference a component, some other Robit might rely on it, so it builds a Robits inter-dependent tree to map out which components to “save from the shredder"
   - Scopes the theme stylesheets to the theme name the developer specified in the initial prompt, which deletes out all other unneeded theme files
   - Optionally breaks reliance on the ThemeWrapper higher order component.
 Since this HOC was only needed to dynamically deliver a theme, and at this point the theme is static, it’s not technically needed.
 Breaking reliance here updates each exported Robit file to instead directly import the needed theme stylesheet, and changes the export from something like `export default ThemeWrapper(...)(Button)` to `export default Button`